Fly-in fly-out: Australia

+Mining in Australia

+Australia is one of the leading mining nations in the world, with large scale extraction of mineral sands, brown coal, nickel, zinc, lead, and uranium.

+Increases in worldwide demand for resources have resulted in Australia's annual mining production has more than doubling in the 20 years up to 2008.
+There are approximately 365 operating mines in Australia, and as for the employment of up to 269,000 people, the mining and resource industry contributes 121.5 billion dollars to the economy.
+Thus plays a significant role to Australia's wealth.

 Mining companies like Fortescue estimate that it would cost the company an additional $100,000 per person per year to employ them in residential positions rather than as FIFO workers.
 In Port Hedland alone the company could save $33 million a year if it was to convert its 330-strong work force from residential to FIFO, the company estimates.
 The much higher cost of employing residential workers is caused by high real estate prices, slow release of land for residential development and high cost of living subsidies and forces mining companies to rely on FIFO rather than residential workers.
 Such a strategy has been employed in some mining towns that once had a considerable size.
 For example, Wiluna in Western Australia had a population of 9,000 in 1938, but now has a population of 300, with almost all employees of the local mines on fly-in fly-out rosters.

 Mining companies such as Rio Tinto have said that it is also the government's responsibility to deal with the side effects of fly-in fly-out, including housing shortages and the need to develop further infrastructure in the mining regions such as hospitals and schools to fulfil demand, as the Government benefits greatly from increased tax and royalties income through the mining boom.
 Rio Tinto paid $5 billion in corporate tax and in excess of $2 billion in state royalties in 2011.